robertpi/music-synth/README.md

 * [src/solution](src/solution)

 In `exercise` some infrastructure code has been put in place:
-* Help generate notes at certain frequencies
+* Functions to generate notes at certain frequencies
-* Transform and playback the note
+* Functions to transform and playback the note
-* Generate sequences of notes to play
+* Generate sequences of notes to play:
     - a simple nursery rhymes
     - a chord made of three notes